geo-ant/blog/_posts/2020-05-24-variable-projection-part-1-fundamentals.md

 This approximation reduces the computational burden of calculating the Jacobian, while still retaining good numerical accuracy (Kaufman 1975).
-It implies that we can approximate the columns of the jacobian as:
+It implies that we can approximate the columns of the Jacobian as:

 $$
 \boldsymbol{j}_k \approx - \boldsymbol{a_k}